 Using Shopify Payments

-Shopify Payments is only available to stores in the USA and Canada at this time.
+Shopify Payments is only available to stores in the USA, Canada and the UK at this time.

 As noted, your payout schedule is subject to change given the possibility of refunds etc.